2025 ALA Annual Conference - ACRL Program Proposal FAQ

 • Co-sponsorship in name only (limit of two per program).

-• A written request should be sent to the ACRL Senior Program Officer as early as possible, but a least 8 months prior to the Annual Conference at which the program is being presented.
+• A written confirmation of co-sponsorship should be sent to the ACRL program staff as early as possible, but a least 8 months prior to the Annual Conference at which the program is being presented.

 • Co-sponsorship with shared planning and financial responsibilities (should be treated as a regular conference program with written proposal responding to criteria and guidelines and submitted 9 months prior to the Annual Conference).